How do VCs Make Money & Venture Capital Business Model – Unicornomy

 Venture Capitalists – Right!

-This money comes from wealthy individuals and money management funds present through out the world with a pile of cash with absolutely zero knowledge of what to do with the money so that it earns a decent sum of returns for the VC money.
+This money comes from wealthy individuals and money management funds present throughout the world with a pile of cash with absolutely zero knowledge of what to do with the money so that it earns a decent sum of returns for the VC money.
+This VC money can also come from internal accruals to the Fund, for e.g. SoftBank the Goliath of an investor, has accrued majority money as returns from Alibaba’s Successful IPO which was a direct effect of How does Alibaba Make Money

 Well they place that money with Hedge Funds, Venture Capitalists, Private Equity Funds, Mutual Fund Houses, etc. etc. and expect to earn a decent 8-9% on that money.
 Lets move on to how do investors make money.